JoGo175/TreeDiffusion/README.md

 ### Model Training

 The recommended approach is to modify the appropriate `.yml` file in the `configs` folder to set up your configurations.
-In particular, make sure to update the paths, such as the directory to the folder of the pre-trained CNN-TreeVAE model on which the DDPM is conditioned.
+In particular, make sure to update the paths, such as the directory to the folder of the pre-trained CNN-TreeVAE model on which the DDPM is conditioned (`vae_chkpt_path`), the results directory (`results_dir`).
 Once you've updated the configuration file, run the following command for the desired dataset:
 ```
 python train_ddpm.py --config_name "cifar10"
 ```